iotJumpway/Intel-Examples/Intel-Nuc/DE3815TYKE/Computer-Vision/Python/OpenFace/README.md

 If the images you add to the testing directory are not classified correctly after running TassTest.py, you should re train with more examples.

+## Using 1 Or More IP Cameras

+Ensure you have set up your IP camera devices and added the settings correctly to your config.json as mentioned above, then navigate to the root of the project and execute the following command:

+    $ python TassCore.py

+The program will initiate and your live streams will be processed.
+First the program will detect if there is a face present in the frame, and then will send the frame through the neural network to detect if it is an intruder or a known person.
+For trouble shooting, see KNOWN ISSUES and TROUBLE SHOOTING below.

 ## Using A Realsense Camera

 Ensure you have set up your Realsense camera device and adding the settings correctly to your config.json as mentioned above, then navigate to the root of the project and execute the following command: